 It’s up to you whether you want to accept or reject assignments.
 If you want to go scuba diving in Thailand for two weeks, you don’t need to request time off.
 That said, if you’re a regular, we do appreciate (although don’t legally require) some sort of notice so that we can adjust our schedule accordingly.

 Life happens.
 Issues with family, physical health, mental health, and so on affect us all in life, and we understand that.
 If you’re unable to complete an assignment, we appreciate as much notice as possible so that we can re-assign content to other writers on our team and ensure deadlines are met.
 However, if deadlines are repeatedly missed and they become consistent, we will prioritize assigning content to writers who are more consistent with meeting deadlines.

 You will always be given an exact rate for an assignment before accepting it.
 This rate generally stays consistent for most projects, but in some cases, it may be more or less depending on the complexity of the assignment.

-We pay writers fortnightly on Fridays at 5 pm NZT into your nominated bank account (either domestic or international).
+We pay writers weekly on Fridays at 5 pm NZT into your nominated bank account (either domestic or international).
 Please refer to the invoicing guide provided to you in your onboarding email.